Kafr Sur: Ottoman era

-a sijill (royal order) from 941/1535 an unspecified share of the village revenue was given to the waqf for Ribat al-Mansuri (com) in Jerusalem.
+a sijill (royal order) from 941/1535 an unspecified share of the village revenue was given to the waqf for Ribat al-Mansuri in Jerusalem.

 In 1596 the village appeared in the tax registers as being in the Nahiya of Bani Sa'b of the Liwa of Nablus.
 It had a population of 22 households, all Muslim.
 The villagers paid a fixed tax-rate of 33,3% on various agricultural products, including wheat, barley, summer crops, olive trees, goats and/or beehives in addition to occasional revenues, a press for olive oil or grape syrup, and a fixed tax for people of Nablus area; a total of 6,100 akçe.

+In the 16th century, the neighboring village of al-Majdal (near modern Tsur Natan) was listed as inhabited, but it became abandoned before the 19th century, with its land being absorbed by Kafr Sur.

 In 1838, Robinson noted Kefr Sur as a village in Beni Sa'ab district, west of Nablus.

 In the 1860s, the Ottoman authorities granted the village an agricultural plot of land called Ghabat Kafr Sur in the former confines of the Forest of Arsur (Ar.
 Al-Ghaba) in the coastal plain, west of the village.
 During this British Mandate period, this territory developed into a village called Ghabat Kafr Sur.

 In 1870/1871 (1288 AH), an Ottoman census listed the village with 139 Household in the nahiya (sub-district) of Bani Sa'b.

 In 1882 the PEF's Survey of Western Palestine (SWP) described Kefr Sur as: "A small stone village on a knoll, supplied by cisterns."

 Around the turn of the 20th century, Kafr Sur and its Ghaba were areas in which the Hannun Family of Tulkarm/Saffarin owned extensive estates.
 The Hannuns fostered close ties with the clans inhabiting Kafr Sur.